 Chemical toe warmers work great.
 Some people don’t like the idea of putting chemicals, no matter how safe they claim to be, in their boots.
 Some people can’t stand the small lump under their toes that chemical warmers create.
 Another great option for warming up your toes in your ski boots are electric boot heaters.

-These can either be heated insoles in your boots or heated ski socks themselves.
+These can either be a heated insole in your boot or heated ski socks themselves.
 In both cases, heating elements are on or under your feet.
 The batteries stay around your legs above your ski boot.
 These work well with custom insoles and orthotics as well as generic insoles.
 See our review of heated insoles for ski boots for more information.

 The Thermrup Electric Heated Insoles are a low cost solution to making heated ski boots.
-They are a set of heated insoles with an external battery that gets strapped around your leg above your boot.
+They are a insoles with a built in heating pad with an external battery that gets strapped around your leg above your boot.

 They are good for 5 or more hours on medium or low setting which most people thought was warm enough for skiing.
 It takes about 2 hours to recharge.